 Matrix is not cruelty-free.
 They may test on animals, either themselves, through their suppliers, or through a third party.
-Brands who fall under this category could also be funding animal testing by selling products in mainland China, where it's required by law.
+Brands who fall under this category could also be selling products where animal testing is required by law.

 “L’Oréal no longer tests any of its products or any of its ingredients on animals, anywhere in the world nor does L’Oréal delegate this task to others.
 An exception could only be made if regulatory authorities demanded it for safety or regulatory purposes.”

 Matrix is owned by L’Oréal and inherits their animal testing policy.

 Although Matrix as a company do not test their finished products or ingredients on animals, they nevertheless pay others to test their products on animals “where required by law”.
 This means that Matrix is not cruelty-free.

 When companies claim that they test on animals “where required by law”, it typically means that they sell their products in mainland China, where cosmetics are legally required to be tested on animals.